Harsh25s/Job-Recommendation-System/README.md

 # JobRecommendation
 Job Recommendation System - iNetworks Task

-Given a job title, the system would recommend similar and related job titles, functions and idustries.
+Given a job title, the system would recommend similar and related job titles, functions and industries.

 Model used: TF-IDF
 The system was deployed using Flask.